JaromirProchazka/quizGenerator/docs/SerializedDocs.md

 ### Quiz Starting

-On press of the `Open` button, the Topic selected in the Topics list will be opened.
+On press of the `Open` button, the Topic selected in the Topics list will be opened (Or on Doubleclicking the Topic).

+#### Quiz Begging From

 You will be presented with options of either continuing where you ended in your last test, or the option of starting from the beginning with 0 in the current question counter.

 After that your quiz is opened.

 ## Quiz Window